timescale/docs/getting-started/services.md

 `psql` to create tables and add data directly into your database.

 In this section, you sign up for a Timescale account, create a service, and connect to it from your local machine using `psql`.
+Don't forget to download the cheatsheet when you create your service, it gives you important information that you need later on.

 For more information, see
 [the services section][services-how-to].